mastercomfig/mastercomfig/docs/features.md

 * Modular config system to allow for fast updating
 * Extensive built-in addon system, providing support for null-canceling movement binds, transparent viewmodels, and more

+## Bug Fixes

+* Fixed blocky lightmaps not working on low quality
+* Fixed match HUD not fully disappearing when disabled
+* Fixed tournament settings lingering into local servers

 ## Rendering

 * Threaded graphics